EA-Mante/Logistic-Regression-Sonar-Data/README.md

 # Logistic-Regression-Sonar-Data
-This repository contains a simple example of how to build a logistic regression model, and the dataset used.
+This repository contains a simple example of how to build a logistic regression model (the .ipynb file), and the dataset used (the .csv file).
 The context of the problem is as follows: a submarine uses sonar to detect objects which can either be a rock (R) or a mine (M).
 The last column in the .csv file identifies the rows as either R or M.

 ## Getting started